wasamasa/shackle/README.rst

 customizable variable in Emacs that specifies what to do with buffers displayed with the ``display-buffer`` function.
 It's used by quite a lot of Emacs packages, including very essential ones like the built-in help and compilation package.
+There is a ``shackle-preserve-emacs-defaults`` option you can set to ``nil`` to make ``shackle`` completely ignore the defaults Emacs is using for ``display-buffer``, such as reusing windows already displaying the target buffer or making ``switch-to-buffer`` not reuse the currently selected window.

-This means other Emacs packages that don't use this function won't be influenced by ``shackle``.
+This means other Emacs packages that neither use the ``display-buffer`` function directly nor indirectly won't be influenced by ``shackle``.
 If you should ever come across a package that ought to use it, but doesn't conform, chances are you'll have to speak with upstream instead of me to have it fixed.
-Another thing to be aware of is that if you've set up a default rule, it will take over the Emacs defaults which can play less well with packages (such as `Magit <http://github.com/magit/magit>`_).
+Another thing to be aware of is that if you've set up a default rule, it may take over the Emacs defaults which can play less well with packages (such as `Magit <http://github.com/magit/magit>`_).
 Once you find out what's causing the problem, you can add an exception rule to fix it.